JuliaLang/julia/doc/manual/strings.rst

     '∀'

     julia> s[2]
-    ERROR: ArgumentError: invalid UTF-8 character index
+    ERROR: UnicodeError: invalid character index
-     in next at ./utf8.jl:80
+     in next at ./unicode/utf8.jl:69
-     in getindex at string.jl:62
+     in getindex at strings/basic.jl:37

     julia> s[3]
-    ERROR: ArgumentError: invalid UTF-8 character index
+    ERROR: UnicodeError: invalid character index
-     in next at ./utf8.jl:80
+     in next at ./unicode/utf8.jl:69
-     in getindex at string.jl:62
+     in getindex at strings/basic.jl:37

     julia> s[4]
     ' '